Feeling Emotionally Overwhelmed: What to Do Right Now

 When you're feeling emotionally overwhelmed, your brain literally cannot think straight - and that's not a character flaw.
-Research from Yale shows that high stress rapidly impairs the prefrontal cortex, the part of your brain responsible for logical thinking and decision-making.
+Research from Yale shows that high stress rapidly impairs the prefrontal cortex, the part of your brain responsible for logical thinking and decision-making (Arnsten, 2009).
 Your brain isn't broken; it's doing exactly what millions of years of evolution designed it to do under threat.
 The problem?
 Modern overwhelm rarely requires the fight-or-flight response your body activates.
 So what actually helps?
 Body-based techniques work first - breathing, grounding, physical movement - because they speak to the part of your brain that's still online.
 Cognitive strategies come later, once you've calmed your nervous system enough for your thinking brain to come back.
 Sound familiar?
 That jumbled feeling when everything hits at once, and someone tells you to 'just calm down'?
 There's a reason that advice never works.

 Working memory limited to processing 3-4 chunks of information at a time (Cognitive Load Theory)